 This program makes home heating more affordable, assists with avoiding disconnection of utility services during the winter and helps to maintain a warm, safe and healthy environment for young children, the elderly and the disabled.
 The types of assistance are a one-time utility payment and emergency assistance if a household’s home energy service is going to be disconnected or has been disconnected.

 When is this program available?

-Apply Now!
-Applications open November 1 and runs through March 31 (as funding allows).
+Applications open November 1 and run through March 31 (as funding allows).

 Am I eligible for assistance?

 Please use the chart below to determine if your current income is below the income limit.
 These income limits are effective October 1 – September 30:

 The following information is required in order to determine eligibility for these programs: